dford-avb/dford-avb.github.io/_includes/install/web/install-web_4-customize-store.md

 *	Resolve the issue by taking the action indicated by the message.

 {:.bs-callout .bs-callout-warning}
 Use <strong>Skip dependency check for individual modules</strong> with caution.
 We recommend against it because a typical reason for this error is you manually edited the [deployment configuration]({{ page.baseurl }}/config-guide/config/config-php.html).
-Editing the deployment configuration is not recommended because future Magento software updates can undo your changes.
+Editing the deployment configuration is not recommended because future Openmage software updates can undo your changes.